Indemnity83/homelab/stacks/apps/mealie/readme.md

 Self‑hosted recipe manager and meal‑planning application.

 Provides a clean interface for storing recipes, organizing weekly meal plans, and sharing with the household.
-This stack is publicly exposed through Traefik.
+This stack is publicly exposed through Traefik and authenticated via Authentik (OIDC); public signups and local password logins are disabled.

 ---